Mariners vs. Yankees Player Props Betting Odds

 Judge Stats

-- Judge hopes to build on a four-game hitting streak in this matchup.
-During his last five outings he is batting .368 with two doubles, three home runs, two walks and five RBI.
+- Judge hopes to build on a five-game hitting streak in this matchup.
+In his last five games he is hitting .421 with two doubles, four home runs, three walks and six RBI.

 Judge Recent Games